 No matter the abundant weeds and the dried out plants, I am grateful we managed to sneak away to the beach for some much-needed respite.

-This time last week, I was standing alongside my favorite human.
-We were at the edge of the water sand between our toes, water washing over our feet, the wind whipping my “beach hair don’t care” curls, and the sun on our backs.
+This time last week, I was standing alongside my favorite human—my husband Jon.
+We were at the edge of the water with sand between our toes, water washing over our feet, the wind whipping my “beach hair don’t care” curls, with the sun on our backs.
 There was no other place I wanted to be.